 Smartphones.
 In 2014, we launched a nationwide roll-out of smartphones, a new product category, to our Core U.S. stores.
 Our smartphone offering, which features rentals of many of the most popular phones, can be packaged with the flexibility and convenience of a no contract voice, text and data plan.
-For the three months ended March 31, 2015, smartphones were over 8% of our Core U.S. total store revenue.
+For the three months ended June 30, 2015, smartphones were approximately 9% of our Core U.S. total store revenue.

 Technology Investments.
 Included in our multi-year transformation program are significant investments in new technologies that will enable the strategic programs described above, as well as other initiatives.
-We are developing and implementing applications and systems to support our new distribution network, such as a warehouse management system and enhancements to our automated replenishment system.
+We have developed and implemented applications and systems to support our new distribution network, such as a warehouse management system and enhancements to our automated replenishment system.
 As described above, we have developed new technology for the Acceptance Now transaction.
 We are also in the process of implementing our new store information management system and processes that extend and improve capabilities for store sales and operations.
-This system is fully operational in ten stores at March 31, 2015, with general deployment starting mid-year.
+This system is operational in 34 stores at June 30, 2015, with general deployment starting in the second half of 2015 pending success at specific milestones.